UnscriptedVN/core/docs/arguments.md

 - `init_dreams`: Whether to initialize the dreams folder in the game files if Dreams are enabled.
 - `disable-minigame`: Whether to disable the minigame and prevent it from running at all.
 - `disable_experiments`: Defines the list of experiments to turn off when running the game.
 Should be a list of strings that matches the experiments defined in the build configuration.
+- `mg-classic-mode`: Whether to use the classic minigame input mode (button selection) or to use the new input mode

 ## Example